m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 ------------------------

 The Raspbmc system provides an SSH server and we can connect with the user "pi" and the password "raspberry", by default.
-The user pi is also a sudoer so installing duplicity with support for S3 backups is rather easy.
+The user "pi" is also a sudoer so installing duplicity with support for S3 backups is rather easy.

 {% highlight bash %}